MicrosoftDocs/sql-docs/docs/azure-data-studio/azure-connectivity.md

 If this message does not appear, check that all the entries for the endpoint exist and are filled in.

-After adding a custom cloud, open the Azure Linked accounts pane and select the add button.
-Select the cloud you added, and it will appear in the Azure Custom Cloud list:
+After adding a custom cloud, open the Azure Linked accounts pane and the custom cloud viewlet appears.
+Select Add an Account and choose the authentication mode if prompted, you will then be taken to the host endpoint to authenticate.

 :::image type="content" source="media/azure-connectivity/azure-connectivity-custom-cloud.png" alt-text="Screenshot of a custom cloud provider in the Azure accounts pane":::